GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   --skipCheck
       Don't check whether or not the sequence file or URL exists or if you are in a JBrowse directory

+  --target=target
+      [default: ./config.json] path to config file in JB2 installation directory to write out to.
+      Creates ./config.json if nonexistent

 EXAMPLES
   $ jbrowse add-assembly GRCh38.fa --load copy
   $ jbrowse add-assembly GRCh38.fasta.with.custom.extension.xyz --type indexedFasta --load move